 Doubling in performance almost year on year, with driver improvements and process technology being the lead factors for the advancements in GPU technology – graphics cards have certainly come a long way since the days of the GeForce 8 Series.
 With lower requirements, faster clock speeds, and drastically increased shader cores, the efficiency and gains being made within the ever-evolving nature of GPU architecture continues to deliver incredible performance as times goes on.
+Given the catastrophe caused by the recent issues relating to Bitcoin mining with graphics cards now seeing unfriendly price increases – where and when available – overclocking may be the best solution for the short-term.

 Thanks to technologies such as Nvidia’s GPU Boost allowing for additional performance at no extra cost, as well as the incredible improvements to GPU drivers, those willing to take this one step further by the means of manual overclocking have been lucky enough to receive improvements that make upgrading to the next tier of GPU quite pointless.
 With those such as the GTX 560Ti, GTX 780 and GTX 970 being incredibly refined within the design of each respective GPU architecture, free performance is literally on the table for those who are willing to go the extra mile.